Life on Venus: Surface conditions

 Because Venus is completely covered in clouds, human knowledge of surface conditions was largely speculative until the space probe era.
 Until the mid-20th century, the surface environment of Venus was believed to be similar to Earth, hence it was widely believed that Venus could harbor life.
 In 1870, the British astronomer Richard A. Proctor said the existence of life on Venus was impossible near its equator, but possible near its poles.
-Science fiction writers were free to imagine what Venus might be like until the 1960s.
-Among the speculations were that it had a jungle-like environment or that it had oceans of either petroleum or carbonated water.

 Microwave observations published by C. Mayer et al. in 1958 indicated a high-temperature source (600 K).
 Strangely, millimetre-band observations made by A. D. Kuzmin indicated much lower temperatures.
 Two competing theories explained the unusual radio spectrum, one suggesting the high temperatures originated in the ionosphere, and another suggesting a hot planetary surface.

 In 1962, Mariner 2, the first successful mission to Venus, measured the planet's temperature for the first time, and found it to be "about 500 degrees Celsius (900 degrees Fahrenheit)."
 Since then, increasingly clear evidence from various space probes showed Venus has an extreme climate, with a greenhouse effect generating a constant temperature of about 500 C on the surface.
 The atmosphere contains sulfuric acid clouds.
 In 1968, NASA reported that air pressure on the Venusian surface was 75 to 100 times that of Earth.
 This was later revised to 92 bars, almost 100 times that of Earth and similar to that of more than 1000 m deep in Earth's oceans.
 In such an environment, and given the hostile characteristics of the Venusian weather, life as we know it is highly unlikely to occur.